madmaxieee/ntuee-mailer/README.md

 **Commands**:

-- `check`: check wether a directory is a valid letter a...
+- `check`: check wether a directory is a valid letter
-- `config`: configure the auto mailer a valid config file...
+- `config`: configure the auto mailer a valid config file
-- `create`: create a new letter from template
+- `new`: create a new letter from template
-- `send`: send emails to a list of recipients as...
+- `send`: send emails to a list of recipients as

 ## `ntuee-mailer check`